Film #1: 1969

 What this means in the larger ideas of 1988

-The history of 1988 includes a great deal of source references that observe an America still dealing with the political and cultural pain of the Vietnam War.
-News stories exist about the children of Vietnam vets and Vietnamese women being resettled in the US, negotiations with Vietnam for news on missing soldiers, Jane Fonda's apologies, and more.
+1988 finds an America still dealing with the political and cultural pain of the Vietnam War.
+20 years out from the Tet Offensive, news stories exist about the children of Vietnam vets and Vietnamese women being resettled in the US, negotiations with Vietnam for news on missing soldiers, Jane Fonda's apologies, and more.
 Books were still being written, films were still being produced, TV shows and specials filled primetime with themes about the war and its aftermath.
 1988 showed us that America was still reeling from the damage in the 20 years that had passed from the Tet offensive and the protests on the homefront.
 This film is speaking to those wounds and attempting to reflect on those who were impacted.

 The message is good, and I would be lying if I pretended I didn’t tear up in the march at the end.
 I give it 6 stars, but would recommend better, less, 1960's jammed narratives of the Vietnam homefront such as “Across the Universe”.
 It felt like cramming for an AP test about the 60's at 12:00 the night before.